Marrakesh: 20th century

 Since the independence of Morocco, Marrakesh has thrived as a tourist destination.
 In the 1960s and early 1970s, the city became a trendy "hippie mecca".
 It attracted numerous western rock stars and musicians, artists, film directors and actors, models, and fashion divas, leading tourism revenues to double in Morocco between 1965 and 1970.
-Yves Saint Laurent, The Beatles, The Rolling Stones and Jean-Paul Getty all spent significant time in the city; Laurent bought a property here and renovated the Majorelle Gardens.
+Yves Saint Laurent, the Beatles, The Rolling Stones and Jean-Paul Getty all spent significant time in the city; Laurent bought a property here and renovated the Majorelle Gardens.
 Expatriates, especially those from France, have invested heavily in Marrakesh since the 1960s and developed many of the riads and palaces.
 Over the following decades, the demographic importance of the historic medina declined, due to much of it being converted from residential housing to commercial properties as well as due to the general expansion of the city beyond its traditional areas.
 In 1984, about 51% of the city's population lived in the medina, whereas only 22% did in 2004.

 United Nations agencies became active in Marrakesh beginning in the 1970s, and the city's international political presence has subsequently grown.
 In 1985, UNESCO declared the old town area of Marrakesh a UNESCO World Heritage Site, raising international awareness of the cultural heritage of the city.
 In the 1980s, Patrick Guerand-Hermes purchased the 30 acre Ain el Quassimou, built by the family of Leo Tolstoy.
 On 15 April 1994, the Marrakesh Agreement was signed here to establish the World Trade Organisation, and in March 1997 Marrakesh served as the site of the World Water Council's first World Water Forum, which was attended by over 500 international participants.

+21st century

 In the 21st century, property and real estate development in the city has boomed, with a dramatic increase in new hotels and shopping centres, fuelled by the policies of Mohammed VI of Morocco, who aims to increase the number of tourists annually visiting Morocco to 20 million by 2020.
 In 2010, a major gas explosion occurred in the city.
 On 28 April 2011, a bomb attack took place in the Jemaa el-Fnaa square, killing 15 people, mainly foreigners.
 The blast destroyed the nearby Argana Cafe.
 Police sources arrested three suspects and claimed the chief suspect was loyal to Al-Qaeda, although Al-Qaeda in the Islamic Maghreb denied involvement.
 In November 2016 the city hosted the 2016 United Nations Climate Change Conference.
 In September 2023, the city was affected by a deadly earthquake.
-From October 9 to October 15, 2023, the city hosted the Annual Meetings of the International Monetary Fund and the World Bank Group.
+A month after the earthquake, the city hosted the Annual Meetings of the International Monetary Fund and the World Bank Group, which was held from 9 to 15 October 2023.